What Language is Spoken in Denmark? Danish, of course!

 Danish is a very uniform language with slight regional variation.
 However, there are some differences between the spoken and written language.
 The written language is more formal, while the spoken language is more colloquial.

 Insular Danish is the dialect of Danish spoken on the islands, including Zealand, Funen, and Lolland-Falster.
 It is the second most common dialect of Danish, with about two million speakers.
-Insular Danish is characterized by its use of the ending -ere in the plural, as in bønderne (the farmers).
-This ending is also used in Jutlandic, but not in Bornholmian.
-Insular Danish is also distinguished from other Danish dialects by using the word tak (thank you), which is used in place of the more formal takk.
+Insular Danish features the ending -ere in the plural, as in “bønderne” (the farmers).
+Speakers also use this ending in Jutlandic, but not in Bornholmian.
+Insular Danish also differs from other Danish dialects by using “tak” (thank you) instead of the more formal “takk.”

 Bornholmian is the dialect of Danish spoken on the island of Bornholm.
 It is the least common dialect of Danish, with about 50,000 speakers.
-Bornholmian is characterized by its use of the ending -ar in the plural, as in bøndarne (the farmers).
-This ending is also used in Swedish and Norwegian, but not in Jutlandic or Insular Danish.
-Bornholmian is also distinguished from other Danish dialects by using the word tak for (thank you for), which is used in place of the more formal takk for.
+Bornholmian features the ending -ar in the plural, as in “bøndarne” (the farmers).
+Speakers use this ending in Swedish and Norwegian, but not in Jutlandic or Insular Danish.
+Bornholmian also differs from other Danish dialects by using “tak for” (thank you for) instead of the more formal “takk for.”

 Faroese